Buying London theatre tickets

 Normally, you will be charged a fee for each ticket you buy (in addition to the cost of the ticket), and some theatres charge an extra transaction fee as well.

 Don't forget to check the fees you'll be charged before you book.

 There are numerous specialist companies which sell tickets for London shows.

 Many of these agents sell tickets via on-line systems.

 To be sure that you are using a reliable agent, look for an agent who is a member of STAR (the Society of Ticket Agents and Retailers).

 STAR is a self-regulatory body and its members sign-up to its Code of Practice, which requires them to treat customers fairly and make all transactions clear and straight-forward.

 If you're buying from a ticket agent's website, look for the STAR symbol which means it is a member.

-Now the downside ... when buying tickets from agents, you may have to pay a booking fee which might be up to 25% of the face value of the ticket.
+Now the downside ... when buying tickets from agents, you may have to pay a booking fee which might be around 25% of the face value of the ticket.